 18. Cats hate water.

 "Young master, you are covered in blood, sweat, and grime," admonishes Sebastian, frowning.
 The boy stares up at him through blood and dirt matted hair, eyes wide.
 He can see a pout beginning to form.
 "I will ready a bath for you immediately."

 The butler turns around, ready to set off to his task, when the boy says, "No!"
 The manservant swivels around, slight shock evident in his wine-colored eyes, before a patient mask replaces and hides his true emotions.

 "What?" he asks, voice soft.
 Ciel purses his lips, angry.

 "I said 'no.' I am your master, and I can decide whether or not I bathe!"
 Ciel softens his tone only when Sebastian pins him with his passive gaze.
 He looks embarrassed.
 Finally, the butler disappears, leaving the dirt-matted boy alone in his own filth.
-Ciel tucks his head down, face burning with shame, and feels stinging tears pricking the corners of his eyes.
+Ciel tucks his head down, face burning with shame, stinging tears pricking the corners of his eyes.
 A hand under his chin prompts him to look up.
 Sebastian's smiling face fills his blurry gaze.